 • In addition to the CAVE library, VMD can use the VRPN library to get information about various 3DOF and 6DOF spatial trackers and other input devices.
 Our standard VMD builds now enable VRPN by default on most platforms.
 The configuration options for using VRPN input devices are:

-'''

-VRPN -- (not fully supported yet) Use the VRPN library to support local and remote trackers and other input devices.
+VRPN -- Use the VRPN library to support local and remote trackers and other input devices.

-'''